mozilla/addon-sdk/packages/addon-kit/docs/page-worker.md

 <api name="contentScriptFile">
 @property {array}
-The URLs of content scripts to load.
+The local file URLs of content scripts to load.
 Content scripts specified by this property are loaded *before* those specified by the `contentScript` property.
 </api>

 <api name="contentScript">